TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 cd kafka-plaform-example
 ```

-Now let's initialize the current directory to use the Modern Data Analytics Platform Stack.
+Now let's initialise the current directory to use the Modern Data Analytics Platform Stack.

 We specify the platform stack name `trivadis/platys-modern-data-platform` to use as well as the stack version `1.2.0` (the current version of this platform stack).